alexnat009/curve-fitting/README.md

 Feel free to fork this project, make improvements, or create pull requests.
 If you find any bugs or have suggestions for new features, please open an issue on GitHub.

+# NOTE
+This project is not completed, needs further improvement